 A throwback to simpler times, the daily Paris to Rome trains are a gentler way to travel.
 No passport queues, no lost luggage.
 Comfortable and unhurried, you are treated to stunning scenery.
 Sit back, relax and enjoy views of vineyards, Alpine glaciers, and the occasional historic landmark.
 To help you find the best route for you, here’s our pick of the Paris to Rome trains.

-High-speed Train from Paris to Rome via Milan
+High-speed Trains From Paris to Rome via Milan

 The fastest and most comfortable way to get from Paris to Rome by train is with TreniItalia’s high-speed service via Milan.